bitfocus/companion-module-dan-dugan-automixer/companion/HELP.md

 - **Scene - Active Has Changed** True if any parameter has been changed from the recalled Scene
 - **Scene - Count** Number of saved scenes

 - **System**
-System related Varaibles, many are read only.
+  System related variables, many are read only.
 Several arent directly exposed in the dugan software.
 - **Adat Mirror**
 - **Blink Mode**
 - **Channel Count**